Hensley Henson: All Souls

 In 1885, in tandem with his work at All Souls, Henson acted as tutor to Lyle Rathbone, son of the philanthropic businessman William Rathbone.
 The family lived in Birkenhead, where for six months Henson stayed with them.
 He had ample leisure time, much of which he spent in visiting local churches and nonconformist chapels.
 This process left him struggling with doctrinal questions, but sure of a religious vocation.
-The day after his return to Oxford in October 1885 he went into St Mary's, Iffley, and with his hand on the altar vowed to dedicate himself to God and the Church.
+The day after his return to Oxford in October he went into St Mary's, Iffley, and with his hand on the altar vowed to dedicate himself to God and the Church of England.

 Henson's beliefs on doctrine were still forming, but he inclined to high-churchmanship and was influenced by Charles Gore and the Puseyites, though he was unattracted by more extreme Anglo-Catholic forms of ritualism.
 With his suspicion of nonconformism he was a proponent of the principle of establishment – the maintenance of Anglicanism as the official state religion – and in 1886 he became secretary of the new Oxford Laymen's League for Defence of the National Church, to counter the threat of disestablishment proposed by politicians such as Joseph Chamberlain and Charles Dilke.

 Ordination and east London

-The poverty Henson had seen during his six months in Birkenhead gave him a strong impetus to minister to the poor.
+The poverty Henson had seen in deprived areas of Birkenhead during his six months with the Rathbones gave him a strong impetus to minister to the poor.
 In 1887, after being ordained deacon, he took charge of the Oxford House Settlement, a high-church mission in Bethnal Green, a poor area of the East End of London.
-While in this post he honed his speaking skills in public debates with atheist orators, many from the National Secular Society's Bethnal Green office.
+While in this post he further honed his speaking skills in public debates with atheist orators, many from the National Secular Society's office in Bethnal Green.